numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 has to find the correct ``UfuncImpl`` to perform the operation.
-Ideally, there is an exact match defined, e.g. if the above was written as ``np.add(arr1, arr1)``, a ``UFuncImpl[Int64, Int64, out=Int64]`` matches exactly can be used.
+Ideally, there is an exact match defined, e.g. if the above was written as ``np.add(arr1, arr1)``, the ``UFuncImpl[Int64, Int64, out=Int64]`` matches exactly and can be used.
-However, in the above example there is no direct match, requireing a promotion step.
+However, in the above example there is no direct match, requiring a promotion step.

-**Implementation:**
+**Description of the Promotion and Dispatching Process:**

 1. By default any UFunc has a promotion which uses the common DType of all inputs and tries again.
 This is well defined for most mathematical functions, but can be disabled or customized if necessary.

-2. Users can *register* new Promoters just as they can register new UFuncImpl.
+2. Users can *register* new Promoters just as they can register a new ``UFuncImpl``.
 These will use abstract DTypes to allow matching a large variation of signatures.
-   The return value of a promotion function shall be a new ``UFuncImpl`` and must consistent over multiple calls with the same input (or return ``NotImplemented`` to indicate an invalid promotion).
-This allows caching of the result.
+   The return value of a promotion function shall be a new ``UFuncImpl`` or ``NotImplemented``.
+It must be consistent over multiple calls with the same input to allow allows caching of the result.

 The signature of a promotion function consists is defined by::